 The Increased Readiness phase occurs when there is a high probability that a natural disaster will impact the County.
 This phase calls for the County to prepare for a disaster event under the assumption that the threat is imminent.

-The County activates the Increased Readiness Phase when a hurricane has moved into the Atlantic Basin and Beaufort County has been placed in the NOAA three or five day forecast map.
+The County activates the Increased Readiness Phase when a hurricane has moved into the Atlantic Basin and Beaufort County has been placed in the NOAA three or five day forecast map or for any event (natural or man-made) affecting Beaufort County that Emergency Management has deemed as having an impact on the County.
 Key County personnel and representatives of involved outside agencies will be put on alert and will monitor the progress of the storm event to gauge where and when it might strike the area and with what severity.
 All participating parties will be briefed of their specific duties.

 The availability of pre-selected/ pre-approved DMS locations will be evaluated.
 Alternative locations will be considered by prioritizing potential alternate sites if one or more pre-approved site is not available.
-County representatives will place pre-positioned contractors on standby and request each provide a representative at the PWCC no later than 36 hours prior to the estimated landfall time.
+County representatives will place pre-positioned contractors on standby and request each provide a representative at the Public Works Coordination Center (PWCC) no later than 36 hours prior to the estimated landfall time.